bloominstituteoftechnology/ios-projects/Sprint 11/Module 4/README.md

 - understand and explain the difference between immutable and mutable classes
 - use copy/mutableCopy to convert from immutable to mutable and vice versa

 You are welcome and encouraged to use your existing Swift solution to this project as inspiration and help when implementing this project.
+However, instead of using a custom framework and importing it into your project, you will be creating all the logic in your own project.

 ## Instructions